academe/OmniPay-Payone/README.md

     'transactionId' => 'ABC123',
     // Amount as decimal.
     'amount' => 0.00,
-    // Currency as ISO 4217 three-character code 'currency' => 'EUR',
-    // Pre-shared secret key used for hashing.
+    // Pre-shared secret key used for hashing and authentication.
     'portalKey' => 'Ab12Cd34Ef56Gh78',
     // Card and personal details.
     'card' => $card,